- Regional roadmap

 8. Have a mesh of ISDND ensuring the application of the principles of proximity and self-sufficiency to the 4 basins of life, integrating pre-treatment units of waste and limiting the risks of saturation

 9. Put in place a policy of animation and accompaniment of stakeholders concerned by waste prevention and management in order to ensure the coordination necessary to achieve the objectives of the plan in order to reduce environmental impacts ( proximity logic, industrial and territorial ecology strategies, limitation of impacts related to transport, etc.).

 The development of the Plan is based in particular on numerous exchanges, meetings and on the contributions made with the members of the Consultative Commission for Plan Development and Monitoring.
 All the stakeholders involved in waste management were thus involved throughout the process in order to react and formulate an opinion on the various stages of preparation and drafting of the draft Plan.

 All of the Plan's objectives and priorities take into account the deliberations of the public corporations responsible for the treatment of waste.

 In compliance with the European texts and the Environment Code, a set of recommendations and recommendations have been issued by the Plan in order to define a coherent and ambitious roadmap for all stakeholders to implement it.

 All decisions made by public corporations and their dealers within the scope of the Plan shall be compatible with the Plan.

 Derived from the NOTRe law, the regional schemes for planning, sustainable development and territorial equality (SRADDET) are governed by the ordinance of 27 July 2016.
-In the long term, this prescriptive scheme must integrate several sectoral planning tools, including the Regional Plan for Prevention and Management of Waste (PRPGD).
+Today, this prescriptive scheme integrates several sectoral planning tools, including the Regional Plan for Prevention and Management of Waste (PRPGD).
 You can refer to summary presentation link below.

 To go further :